Strike Models is now also stocking most of the Mtroniks sound modules. A link to them is here: Mtroniks Sound Modules

 The Mtroniks Viper Marine electronic speed controllers (ESC) are waterproof, and are designed not to have the 50% reverse power (as some earlier models did).
 We are now stocking all of the following speed controllers.
-All of the marine speed controllers (Viper, tio, and Hydra lines) are completely waterproof as the electronics are potted in epoxy.
+All of the marine speed controllers (Viper, tio, TT, and Hydra lines) are completely waterproof as the electronics are potted in epoxy.
+All speed controllers also come with setup instructions

 In the various versions of model warship combat, the vast majority of ships run brushed motors.
 They are less expensive though not as efficient as brushless.
 Brushed motors also have the advantage of being able to have two motors in parallel running from a single speed controller (or even simple forward and reverse switches).
 Each brushless motor requires a dedicated speed controller.